hbeni/fgcom-mumble/README.md

 - Support role-based permissions for different user types
 - Enhance overall system security and accountability

-This enhancement would transform FGCom-mumble from a technical tool into a production-ready system suitable for enterprise and educational environments.
+This enhancement would transform FGCom-mumble from a technical tool into a production-ready system suitable for entertainment and educational environments.

 Documentation
 =============